 Ron Barassi Snr Park - Docklands

-The park is located at the Bolte Bridge end of Docklands Drive. a community recreational and sporting facility that features a sports field, community pavilion, playground, barbeque facilities and a walking circuit.
+Located at the Bolte Bridge end of Docklands Drive this hidden playground is Surrounded by a sports field, community pavilion, barbeque ie facilities and a walking circuit.

 The park is named in recognition of Ronald James Barassi Snr, who played as a rover for the Melbourne Football Club from 1936 to 1940.